leanghok120/moody/README.md

 ## Overview

-Moody is a very minimal and simple tiling window manager written in C (by a 13 year old).
-Moody has only ~700 lines of code.
-Moody's goal is to be minimal yet usable.
+Moody is a very minimal and simple tiling window manager written in C. Moody's goal is to be minimal like yet usable.

 ### Features